A Comprehensive Guide to the Wedding Ceremony Processional Order

 The processional is one of the most memorable moments of any wedding day.
-However, it's the wedding processional order that can get a little confusing.
+However, it's the wedding ceremony processional order that can get a little confusing.
 When does everyone make their entrance?
 Who walks down the aisle with whom?
-The answers to these questions really depend on your religion or cultural tradition—different groups have different traditional wedding processional orders.
+The answers to these questions really depend on your religion or cultural tradition.
 Your best bet is to work with your officiant to figure out the best ceremony entrance order for your big day.
-Of course, at the end of the day, it's your wedding and you can ultimately create your own processional order if you choose.
-We spoke to professional wedding planners and officiants to learn more about the most common procession orders for weddings.
+(If you haven't found this pro yet, head over to The Knot Vendor Marketplace.)
+But, at the end of the day, it's your wedding.
+So feel free to create your own processional order.
+We spoke to some of the top wedding planners and officiants to learn more about the most common wedding processional orders.

 What Is a Wedding Processional?

-The wedding processional refers to the moment when you, your partner and your wedding party walk down the aisle in a specific order, initiating the ceremony.
-"At its core, processing is just a term for a group moving in an organized, and usually formal, fashion," says John Campbell of John Campbell Weddings in Tampa, Florida.
-"Our usual idea of a wedding ceremony processional involves the family, wedding party and nearlyweds walking down the aisle in a pre-planned or culturally prescribed way."
+The wedding ceremony processional refers to the moment when you, your partner and your wedding party walk down the aisle in a specific order, initiating the ceremony.
+"At its core, processing is just a term for a group moving in an organized, and usually formal, fashion," says John Campbell, lead planner of John Campbell Events and Design and a pro selected for 2024 The Knot Ones to Watch.
+"Our usual idea of a wedding ceremony processional involves the family, wedding party and nearlyweds walking down the aisle in a preplanned or culturally prescribed way," Campbell adds.

 While certain religious and cultural groups have traditional processional orders that are usually followed, you can adjust them to suit your own family situations and needs.
-"The most important thing to say about the order of all the processionals is that there are no rules," says Cathleen O'Connell of COJ Events in La Quinta, California.
+"The most important thing to say about the wedding processional order is that there are no rules," says Cathleen O'Connell, cofounder and creative director of COJ Events for more than 20 years.
 "None of the religious traditions require a specific processional order.
-There are traditional ways of processing, but you have the choice of how you want your processional to progress."
+There are traditional ways of processing, but you have the choice of how you want your processional to progress," O'Connell continues.
+Wondering, "Do guests stand during the wedding processional?"
+Don't stress.
+You can go the conventional route and have the guests stand once the bride makes her entrance or you can go about that scenario however you please.

 The wedding ceremony processional order and timing are different for every couple.
-Yours will depend on your religious customs, the length of the aisle itself, the wedding processional song you choose and the number of people who will be participating in the ceremony or walking down the aisle.
+Yours will depend on your religious customs, the length of the aisle itself, which one of the wedding processional songs you choose and the number of people participating in the ceremony or walking down the aisle.
 According to Campbell, the average wedding processional will take no more than five minutes.
+But if it's a processional wedding for a Hindu couple the experience can be at least an hour long.

 Printable Wedding Processional Order Template

-Need a quick refresher on who walks down the aisle and when during the ceremony?
-Bookmark our printable wedding processional order guide to have on hand for your rehearsal.
+Need a quick refresher on who walks down the aisle first during the ceremony?
+Bookmark our printable to-be-wed and wedding party processional order guide to have on hand for your rehearsal.

 1. Officiant